rachellaw-git/BomItemConsolidater/PRD.md

      - Missing required columns
      - Empty files
      - Processing failures
+   - All warnings and errors are logged to the Consolidation Summary sheet in the output file

 ---

 ### Edge Cases to Handle

-1. **Missing Columns**: If a required column is not found in a file, display error and skip that file
+1. **Missing Columns**: If a required column is not found in a file, log warning to summary sheet and skip that file
-2. **Empty Files**: Skip files with no data rows
+2. **Empty Files**: Skip files with no data rows and log warning to summary sheet
 3. **Invalid Data**: Handle non-numeric values in `QTY` column (treat as 0 or skip row)
 4. **Case Sensitivity**: Column header matching should be case-insensitive
 5. **Whitespace**: Trim whitespace from column headers and `MFR PART #` values
-6. **Long Filenames**: Truncate output filename if combined input filenames exceed 250 characters
-7. **Invalid Multipliers**: Reset to 1 if user enters non-integer or negative values
+6. **Invalid Multipliers**: Reset to 1 if user enters non-integer or negative values
+7. **No Valid Files**: If all files are skipped due to errors, display error message and do not generate output file

 ---